Magnetostatic modes and criticality in quantum-Ising materials: Dipolar sums and demagnetization fields in uniaxial magnets

 with $r_{ij} = |\boldsymbol{r}_i - \boldsymbol{r}_j|$.
-We allow for quantum or classical spins; however, for simplicity, we initially ignore effects due to an applied transverse magnetic field, an exchange field, and the hyperfine field.
-These fields will be included in Secs. \ref{sec:MMTFIM}, \ref{sec:MMEN}, and \ref{sec:MMLiHo}.
-In this section, we analyze the terms appearing in the dipolar field acting at site $i$ due to the rest of the spins in the material.
+We allow for quantum or classical spins; however, in this preliminary section, we ignore effects due to an applied transverse field, an exchange field, and the hyperfine field.
+These will be included in Secs. \ref{sec:MMTFIM}, \ref{sec:MMEN}, and \ref{sec:MMLiHo}.
+Here we analyze the terms appearing in the dipolar field acting at site $i$ due to the rest of the spins in the material.

-To make contact between the microscopic spin Hamiltonian given in Eq. (\ref{eq:Hdip}), and the macroscopic field determined by Maxwell's equations, we consider the local moments $\mu_i^z = \gamma J_i^z = -g\mu_B J_i^z$, or the local magnetization $M_i^z = \rho_s \mu_i^z$, where $\rho_s =\mathcal{N}/V$ is the spin density.
-In terms of the magnetization, the dipolar Ising Hamiltonian may be written
+To make contact between the microscopic spin Hamiltonian given by Eq. (\ref{eq:Hdip}), and the macroscopic field determined by Maxwell's equations, we consider the local moments $\mu_i^z = \gamma J_i^z = -g\mu_B J_i^z$, or the local magnetization $M_i^z = \rho_s \mu_i^z$, where $\rho_s =\mathcal{N}/V$ is the spin density.
+In terms of the magnetization, the Hamiltonian is